cvs-health/testilo/README.md

 You can create a job for Testaro directly, without using Testilo.

-Testilo can, however, make job preparation more efficient in two scenarios:
+Testilo can, however, make job preparation more efficient in these scenarios:
-- A common use case is to define a battery of tests and to have those same tests performed on multiple targets.
-In that case, it is efficient to create multiple jobs, one per target.
-The jobs are identical, except for the target-specific acts (including navigating to targets).
-If you tell Testilo about the tests and the targets, Testilo can create such collections of jobs for you.
-- Some tests operate on a copy of a target and modify that copy.
-Usually, one wants test isolation: The results of a test do not depend on any previously performed tests.
-To ensure test isolation, a job containing such target-modifying test acts must follow them with acts that restore the target to its pre-test state.
-Testilo can insert the required target-restoring acts into each job after target-modifying test act.

-The `batch` and `merge` modules performs these services.
+- You want to perform a battery of tests on multiple targets.
+- You want to test targets for particular issues, using whichever tools happen to have tests for those issues.

 ### Target lists

-The simplest version of a list of targets is _target list_.
+The simplest version of a list of targets is a _target list_.
 It is stored as a tab-delimited text file, with one line per target.
 Each line contains 3 items, with tabs between them:
 - An ID for the target
 - A description of the target
 - The URL of the target